SathinduPerera/Bleach-Dictionary-App/README.md

 ## Features

-- Search and browse through a wide range of "Bleach" characters.
+- Select and find out more about some of the most iconic Bleach Characters.
+- Sort Characters based on their Affiliation.
 - Access detailed information about each character, including their name, description, and abilities.
 - User-friendly and responsive web interface built using React for the front end.
 - Server-side functionality powered by Node.js and Express.